A NOT ALWAYS

 Nonetheless, the intrepid academics continue to give life to the Bering Strait Theory, because empirical enquiry insists there simply HAS TO BE a logical explanation of where Native people came from.
 The theory continues to be taught as a fact in most educational institutions from primary grades to universities and colleges in Canada and the United States.

-Most Indigenous Creation Stories speak to the fact that Native people came from the unseen world to settle on Turtle Island.
+Most Indigenous Creation Stories speak to the fact that Native people came from the unseen or upper world to settle on Turtle Island.
 In other words, Native people have always been here.

 STORY: (Anishinaabe) Four animals were sent by Original Elder and his wife to the four corners of the world to see if any life existed.
 Wolf to the East, Bear to the West, Buffalo to the South, Eagle to the North.
 They returned after many days to say that they had not encountered any other humans.
 Eagle was the last one to return.
 He had been sent north; he flew and flew.
 He eventually came to a wall of ice and somehow managed to fly over it to discover that there was no life on the other side.
 He flew back to report his findings.